itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 2. Click on the "Choose File" button and select your prepared CSV file

-3. Click on the "Pseudonymize" button to generate ITCC PedCanPortal Patient IDs
+3. Click on the "Pseudonymize" button to generate ITCC PedCanPortal pseudonyms

-4. The system will process your file and generate unique 8-character ITCC pseudonyms for each of your local Patient IDs
+4. The system will process your file and generate unique 8-character pseudonyms for each of your local Patient IDs

 5. Download the resulting mapped IDs file, which will contain both your original IDs and the corresponding ITCC pseudonyms

 ![Screenshot of the Bulk Pseudonymization interface showing the file upload and pseudonymization process](../resources/mainzelliste_bulkp.png)

+### Creating ITCC-PedCanPortal Patient and Sample IDs

+To ensure consistency across the consortium, follow these rules for creating standardized IDs:

+1. **Patient IDs**: Prefix the 8-character pseudonym with "P"
+   - Example: If the pseudonym is "AB12CD34", the Patient ID would be "PAB12CD34"

+2. **Sample IDs**: Take the Patient ID, add an underscore "_", and append a serial number (1, 2, 3...)
+   - Example: For patient "PAB12CD34" with multiple samples:
+     - First sample: "PAB12CD34_1"
+     - Second sample: "PAB12CD34_2"
+     - Third sample: "PAB12CD34_3"

-These generated ITCC pseudonyms should be used across all datasets when referring to these patients within the consortium.
+These standardized IDs should be used consistently across all datasets when referring to patients and samples within the consortium.

+### Traceability

+For authorized users, tracing back to original identifiers is possible:
+- Patient IDs can be traced through https://pseudonymization.pedcanportal.eu
+- Sample IDs can be traced through the associated metadata in your datasets

+This system ensures both data privacy and the ability to connect related records across the ITCC consortium.

 ## Contact Information